 Your marketing can be like throwing mud at a wall – you throw a heap in the general direction and hope some of it sticks.
 Or you can know exactly where you’re aiming and direct your efforts there with laser like efficiency.
 I know which one I prefer.

-So what do I mean by define your Target Market?
+So what do I mean by describe your Target Market?

-I’d like you to describe for me your ideal client, in as much detail as possible.
+I’d like you to describe for me your ideal client for your home based business, in as much detail as possible.
 Who buys your products?

 Are they male or female?
 Teenagers, Adults, older people, singles, married, parents or grandparents?